 4. Promote Activities Families Can Do Together

-A weekend getaway or short break is one fun idea which families can organize for the three day weekend.
-This is particularly relevant if your business specialises in travel or tourism.
+A weekend getaway or short break outdoors is another fun idea which families can organize for the three day weekend.
 This impressive design by BioLite (source: reallygoodemails) subtly encourages readers to venture out on a fun camping trip.

 5. Remember to Stay Patriotic